gabrielassanuma/hardhat-fund-me-fcc/README.md

 ## Network
 This project was designed to work on ETH blockchain, using MetaMask Wallets.
-It's on test net, using Goerli Tokens.
+The contract has been deployed on Goerli Testnet(ETH): https://goerli.etherscan.io/address/0xaac35864D0C9e4baFD840A75307Af12F4a5DcA81

 ## Version
 Version 1.0.0